A Glimpse at Tony’s Journey

 “Getting into St Louis Center was so easy, I just called and scheduled an interview…at one point during the process Tony got antsy and Father Satheesh took him to the gym to play basketball.”

-Mary continued to work through the Covid pandemic until she contracted Covid pneumonia and was forced to stop.
-Soon after, she moved to Michigan to be closer to Tony but her own medical issues worsened with the move.
-During her time of recovery, she found herself unable to afford a place to live in the area.
-After much prayer and consideration, she called Father Enzo and he suggested she move into the little white house here on the St. Louis Center campus.
+When Mary got her CNA license she began working full time caring for Hospice and home care patients.
+She worked diligently through the Covid pandemic until she was hospitalized with Covid pneumonia.
+During this long recovery time, she decided to move to Michigan to be closer to Tony but was unable to find a place.
+After much prayer and consideration, she called Fr.
+Enzo and he suggested that she move into the little white house here on Center’s campus.

 New Beginnings